BlankRain/dbtool/README.md

  ....
  </xml>

- if you use -sid paramter ,the -s will rewrited
+ Questions :
+ what's wrong with both -s and -sid? if -s is before -sid ,-sid will reset sqlstr with the value get from sqlutil. if -s is after -sid ,the -s works. more detail see Main.java parseArgs method..